 Apple introduced the dark mode with the macOS Mojave version during 2018.
 It was so good and blends with the default apps to make it more appealing to users.
-Later Microsoft introduced dark mode in Windows 10 and offers a separate dark theme option for Edge browser.
-However, Google Chrome does not offer separate dark mode option except in Android.
-In this article, we will explain how to enable dark theme or mode in Chrome on various devices.
+Later, Microsoft introduced dark mode in Windows 10 and offered a separate dark theme option for Edge browser.
+Now, you have multiple ways to use dark mode in Google Chrome by changing the theme.
+On Android Chrome app, you have an additional option on app level to force dark mode.
+In this article, I will explain how to enable dark theme or mode in Chrome on various devices.
+Also, learn how to stop autoplaying audio and video in Chrome.

 Dark Mode in Google Chrome

-Dark mode works at macOS level that Chrome will adopt to the mode of your Mac.
-Follow the below process to enable dark mode in Chrome.
+Dark mode works at macOS level and Chrome will adopt to the mode of your Mac.
+Follow the below instructions on macOS Monterey or earlier.

 - Click on the Apple menu and go to “System Preferences…” option.
 Alternatively press command and , keys to open system preferences section.